MasonFloodHazardsResearchLab/iFloodWebsite/README.md

  make your code changes in the `/public` folder and run `upload.bat`.
 Harp will compile your changes to the `/www` folder, which will then be uploaded to S3.
 Keep in mind that old cached files may stay in CloudFront for up to 24 hours, so you might want to [invalidate the cache](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) so CloudFront will know to look for the new version.
+Don't forget to commit your changes!